Thank you, transfer student, for your interest in the Campuswide Honors Program! Our program admits transfer students in two ways:

 Instructions for Completing the Application for Transfer Students

 - The Campuswide Honors Program is an academic program.
-Before applying, please read the transfer student requirements and the description of the CHP curriculum below and consider whether the CHP is a good fit for your academic plans.
+Before applying, please read the transfer student requirements and the description of the CHP curriculum and consider whether the CHP is a good fit for your academic plans.

 - Obtain the application form by visiting the Honors Office or download one from this website.